 Measuring 440, 000 square meters, Tian'anmen Square is one of the largest squares in the world.
-Tian'anmen Square is located on the central axis of Beijing, surrounded by China National Museum, the Great Hall of the People, Mausoleum of Mao Zedong, and Tian'anmen Tower.
+Tian'anmen Square is located on the central axis of Beijing, surrounded by the China National Museum, the Great Hall of the People, the Mausoleum of Mao Zedong, and the Tian'anmen Tower.
 Thousands of Chinese people come here to watch the flag-raising ceremony every day.

 Tian'anmen Square is a national symbol of China and is a must-see during your visit to Beijing.
-This article will introduce facts, history, layout about it.
+This article will introduce facts, history, a layout about it.

 Facts of Tian'anmen Square